 Sinema - Sinema was the host of the "Love and Country" reality series premiere with Layla and Will in Season 3.

 Sinema is a sleek restaurant and bar offering an entire dining experience that hinges on impeccable service.
 Built on heritage, community and culture, the team provides an atmosphere of relaxed luxury.
-Executive chef Dale Levitski has crafted an eclectic American menu that is unique to Nashville, with emphasis on classically inspired dishes with a modern spin.
+The eclectic American menu is unique to Nashville, with emphasis on classically inspired dishes with a modern spin.

 2600 Franklin Pike, Suite 102